proof88/PRooFPS-dd/doc/menu-02-Game-Logic.md

 by default the player is dead, so it is in Forced Spectating state, and by default all new players are in Spectator Mode too.
 Exiting Spectator Mode by selecting a team may not automatically exit Forced Spectating state, the player stays in that state until a new round starts.

-DOC: create flowchart about handlePlayerTeamIdChangedOrToggledSpectatorMode(), to understand when serverRespawnPlayer() is invoked, how it has effect on isForcedSpectating().
+TODO: DOC: create flowchart about handlePlayerTeamIdChangedOrToggledSpectatorMode(), to understand when serverRespawnPlayer() is invoked, how it has effect on isForcedSpectating().

 \section gameplay_player_bootup Player Bootup